-The continuous monitoring described in section 2 provides an objective method to monitor LEOLUT location accuracy and LUT/MCC availability on an ongoing basis.
-However this does not replace the need for periodic detailed analysis of each element of the Cospas-Sarsat System.
+The continuous monitoring described in section 2 provides an objective method to monitor LUT location accuracy, LUT availability and MCC availability on an ongoing basis.
+However, this does not replace the need for periodic detailed analysis of each element of the Cospas-Sarsat System.
 This section describes the various performance parameters.
 For the LEOSAR system, they are generally estimated with reference to a standard pass of a satellite over a beacon (i.e., a pass with a maximum beacon to satellite elevation angle of at least 8°) or for satellite passes over LEOLUTs at elevation angles over 5°.